 What sets us apart from other Miami fishing charters is our tournament style approach and encouraging atmosphere.

 Captain Nick Gonzalez

-As the son of a pilot, Captain Nick Gonzalez has traveled the world and fished in various locations from the Outer Banks to Hawaii.
-His extensive experiences have made him a cultured fishermen but he has still managed to keep his heart here at home.
-Embarking from Coconut Grove, Nick has plied Miami's inshore and offshore waters and extended his reach to the outer islands of the Bahamas.
+As the son of a pilot, Captain Nick Gonzalez grew up traveling and fished in various locations from the Outer Banks to Hawaii.
 Nick has caught nearly every species in the Atlantic and has a wealth of knowledge about the sportfishing industry.
 He has a young face but has spent over 15 years fishing in Miami's waters as a recreational angler, professional mate, and captain.
-Nick has captained the Blue Yonder (his first boat) during many tournaments and managed plenty of first place finishes.
-He takes a tournament style approach to each trip with intentions of out-fishing the fleet every day.
+Nick captained the Blue Yonder (his first boat) during many tournaments and managed plenty of first place finishes.
+He takes a tournament style approach to every charter with intentions of out-fishing the fleet every day.
 His passion is contagious and he enjoys sharing his knowledge with others.
 Over the years, Double Threat Charters has been featured in Marlin Magazine, InTheBite Magazine, Florida Sportfishing Magazine, Coastal Angler Magazine, and more.
 During 2018, Captain Nick received the distinguished honor of Top Release Captain for Atlantic Sailfish as well as Top Release Captain out of all the Charter Boats in South Florida.
 At just 25, he was the youngest captain to ever receive these awards.
 During 2019 he repeated this honor by tagging the most sailfish out of anyone in the Atlantic.
 When Nick isn't fishing, he is usually writing for different magazines or doing freelance marketing.

 Captain Kristjan Must

-As a child, Kristjan grew up in New Jersey spending his weekends chasing striped bass, blue fish, flounder, and just about any cold water miserable fish he could get his hands on.
+Kristjan grew up in New Jersey spending his weekends chasing striped bass, blue fish, flounder, and just about any cold water fish he could get his hands on.
 He always knew that there was more in the world than cold weather and crappy fishing so after graduating from college with a degree in nuclear engineering (he's way over qualified for this job), Kris joined the navy.
 He spent 6 years on tour while traveling through Asia and the Middle East in a nuclear submarine.
-After serving his country Kris made a big move to sunny Miami where he could pursue his lifelong passion of fishing in a tropical climate.
+After serving his country Kris made a big move to sunny South Florida where he could pursue his lifelong passion of fishing in a tropical climate.
 He settled down in Miami Beach where he began chasing tarpon, snook, and sharks from his kayak (yes, a kayak).
 He built a very strong local presence while targeting these exotic species on a small boat with light tackle.
-Before long he dove head first into the charter fishing scene where he began working with some of the best in the industry.
-His expertise extends far beyond fishing (he can do it with his eyes closed).
-Kristjan is truly a brilliant individual and capable of tackling just about any obstacle when it comes to boat work, photography, graphic design, and more.
-He's great with people and it's always nice to have a mechanic onboard.
+Before long he dove head first into the charter fishing scene where he began working with some of the best captains in the industry.
+Kristjan is a well rounded individual and capable of tackling just about any obstacle when it comes to boat work, photography, graphic design, and more.
+He's great with people, witty, and it's always nice to have a mechanic onboard.